Grellheist/web-developer-bootcamp-2023/README.md

 language.

 ## DOM
-The DOM model is introduced in Section 24.
+The DOM is introduced in Section 24.

 ## Disclaimer
 I will try completing one Section per day but my highest priority right now is